kainoaaquino/4050-2020-fall/README.md

 # 4050-2020-fall
-Repository for CSE 4050, Web Application Development Also, I am entering this line from my local repository, to see if I can push this to the remote repository.
+Repository for CSE 4050, Web Application Development Also, I am entering this line from my local repository, to see if I can push this to the remote repository. poopoo magoo, now whatcha gonna do?